changhoi/anytime/README.md

   - Every API should have >= 3 test cases.
   - Don't make each DTO field a test case.
     - ex. `Error with invalid field1`, `Error with invalid field2` ...
+  - Find out error situation as much you can.